-- Remuneration, culture, and people policies designed to support strategy and promote long term sustainable practice. - Executive remuneration aligned to the Societies Purpose and Values and clearly linked to the successful delivery of the company's long-term strategy. - A formal and transparent procedure for developing policy on executive remuneration and determining director and senior management remuneration.
-No director should be involved in deciding their own remuneration outcome. - Directors should exercise independent judgement and discretion when authorising remuneration outcomes, taking account of company and individual performance, and wider circumstances.
+- Remuneration, culture, and people policies designed to support strategy and promote long term sustainable practice. - Executive remuneration aligned to the Society's purpose and values and clearly linked to the successful delivery of the Society's long-term strategy. - A formal and transparent procedure for developing policy on executive remuneration and determining director and senior management remuneration.
+No director should be involved in deciding their own remuneration outcome. - Directors should exercise independent judgement and discretion when authorising remuneration outcomes, taking account of the Society's and individual performance, and wider circumstances.